Supermagnum/Nemabox/README.md

 -------------

-Note K3NG antenna rotor controller does not currently support stepper motors, but work on that issue is underway:
+Note: K3NG antenna rotor controller does not currently support stepper motors, but work on that issue is underway:

 https://github.com/k3ng/k3ng_rotator_controller/issues/77